micahchoo/micahchoo.github.io/_pages/about.md

 >I work with various collectives learning to nurture conversations, efforts and people.
 I do this through creative making and facilitating cross-conversations.
-I work with these collectives in the domains of open community technology(_[Janastu,](https://open.janastu.org/)_) , human rights in the inclusive digital(_[Design Beku](https://designbeku.in/)_), art-based design practice(Agamashaala), archival, and annotation(_[Milli](https://www.milli.link/)_) and creative place-based research undertaken in the Dakkhani region [Living Labs Network & Forum | Twitter, Instagram | Linktree](https://linktr.ee/llnaf) ._
+I work with these collectives in the domains of open community technology(_[Janastu,](https://open.janastu.org/)_) , human rights in the inclusive digital(_[Design Beku](https://designbeku.in/)_), art-based design practice(Agamashaala), archival, and annotation(_[Milli](https://www.milli.link/)_) and creative place-based research undertaken in the Dakkhani region [Living Labs Network & Forum](https://linktr.ee/llnaf) ._

 What kind of change am I excited by?